The Egerton Curriculum

 Buzzing: a curriculum that hooks the children and makes them feel excited about their learning

 Relevant: a curriculum that enables pupils to see the real world outside the classroom whilst supporting their ethical and moral development

-Academic: the facts and knowledge around specific subjects and themes
+Academic: the layering of knowledge and skills related to specific subjects and themes to achieve connectivity

-Vocational: adopting practical skills and procedures (eg collaboration, problem solving, reflection, adapting, creating) to real tasks to produce excellent outcomes
+Vocational: adopting practical skills and qualities most specifically the 5Rs; Reflective, Reciprocal, Resilient, Resourceful and Respectful.
+Other strong aspects include critical thinking, collaboration, problem solving, empathy, compassion, adaptability, creativity to real tasks to produce excellent outcomes

 Evaluative: Assessment for learning, assessment of learning